brinktrade/guides/content/0_creating-first-intent/README.md

 main()
 ```

+> 📘 Brink API Key
+>
-**Note**: This guide makes use of the Brink API which requires an API key.
-Please [contact us](https://discord.gg/NNx4Y7XB "brink discord") to get yours!
+> This guide makes use of the Brink API which requires an API key.
+Please [contact us on Discord](https://discord.gg/NNx4Y7XB "brink discord") to get yours!

 ## 1. Constructing the Intent